RadchaneepornC/FinetuningProject/README.md

 - **Clean Dataset**

-Since I formated the data,but did not further clean them properly, I need to clean the syntax
+I formatted the data but didn't clean it properly.
+I need to address the syntax issues

 - **Finetuned with more examples**

 For this case, I finetuned with 3000 examples, Increasing size of examples for finetuning is prospect plan for my next experiment

 - **Chat Prompt Template**

 I am uncertain whether experimenting with changing the prompt template from <br>```<s>[INST] {instruction} here are the inputs {input_text} [/INST] \\n {output} </s>``` <br> to a completely Thai version like <br> ```<s>[INST] {instruction} ความหมายของ {input_text} คือ [/INST] \\n {output} </s>``` <br>will have any effect on the model's performance